OpenFreeEnergy/kartograf/README.md

 Several mapping scoring metrics are provided, that evaluate geometric properties of your mapping, from `atom_mapping_scorer`, which might be useful for checking quality of your mappings.
 Finally, there is a visualization function `display_mappings_3d` that can be used to check out the mappings with a jupyter notebook widget.

-Checkout our article on Kartograf in the Journal of Chemical Theory and Computation [*Kartograf: A Geometrically Accurate Atom Mapper for Hybrid-Topology Relative Free Energy Calculations* - Benjamin Ries*, Irfan Alibay, David W. H. Swenson, Hannah M. Baumann, Michael M. Henry, James R. B. Eastwood, and Richard J. Gowers](https://doi.org/10.1021/acs.jctc.3c01206).
+Checkout our article on Kartograf in the Journal of Chemical Theory and Computation: [*Kartograf: A Geometrically Accurate Atom Mapper for Hybrid-Topology Relative Free Energy Calculations* - Benjamin Ries*, Irfan Alibay, David W. H. Swenson, Hannah M. Baumann, Michael M. Henry, James R. B. Eastwood, and Richard J. Gowers](https://doi.org/10.1021/acs.jctc.3c01206).

 You can find a preprint on [ChemRxiv](https://doi.org/10.26434/chemrxiv-2023-0n1pq).